 Over the millennia, the Sons of Corax have fought a great many different foes but of all of them they prefer most to fight the renegades and traitors of the Chaos Space Marines.
 The Chapter nurses a particular hatred for the Betrayers of Isstvan, the Traitor Legions of the Iron Warriors, Alpha Legion, Night Lords and the Word Bearers.
 The Sons have brought many of their enemies’ followers to justice and their fury when dealing with these accursed followers of Chaos is unmatched.

-Posted on March 25, 2011, in History and tagged Alpha Legion, battle standards, Chaos, Chaos Space Marines, Corax, Crusading Chapter, Deliverance, Frannos Heresy, Great Crusade, High Commander, Horus Heresy, Imperial Guard, Inquisition, Iron Warriors, Montisgarre, Night Lords, Ordo Hereticus, Primarch, Raven Guard, Sons of Corax, Space Marines, Tempestus Segmentum, Third Founding, Vault of Conquest, Word Bearers.
+Posted on March 25, 2011, in History and tagged Alpha Legion, Chaos, Chaos Space Marines, Corax, Crusading Chapter, Deliverance, Frannos Heresy, Great Crusade, High Commander, Horus Heresy, Imperial Guard, Inquisition, Iron Warriors, Montisgarre, Night Lords, Ordo Hereticus, Primarch, Raven Guard, Sons of Corax, Space Marines, Tempestus Segmentum, Third Founding, Word Bearers.
 Bookmark the permalink.
 4 Comments.